 Incomplete.
-A grade of I is given only when conditions justify extension of time for a student to complete the course.
+A grade of I is given only when conditions justify extension of time for a student to complete a course.
 Any grade of I not removed within one calendar year becomes a permanent incomplete on the student's transcript.
-Grades of I must be removed prior to taking the written comprehensive examination or submitting the graduate portfolio for the Milestone 3 defense.
+Grades of I must be removed prior to taking the written comprehensive examination.